Trade License (Živnostenský List) or Company (SRO) ?

-- Both can be used to apply for a Business Visa (although most nationalities only have a realistic chance with an sro),
+- Both can be used to apply for a Business Visa (not required for EU Citizens),

-- In both cases, if you are here as employee and quit your job, the purpose of stay changes, and you will have to apply again for a Business Visa (because the first 2 years it is not possible anymore to change the purpose of stay) or at least change the purpose of stay. (if you are here longer than 2 years)
+- In both cases, if you are non-EU, on an employment / student visa and quit your job /study, the purpose of stay changes, and you will have to apply for a Business Visa.

 - In both cases, you do not need a Work Permit - since you are not an employee